Fania Mindell: Life and career

+"Together, the three women opened the first birth control clinic in the United States in Brooklyn known as the "Brownsville Clinic" (after the Brownsville section of Brooklyn in which it was located).
+The clinic opened on October 16, 1916, with over 100 women coming in on the very first day.
+At the time, access to contraceptives and information surrounding them was heavily restricted under obscenity laws, leaving many women without control of their reproductive health.
+The clinic aimed to address this gap particularly for working-class women.

+After the clinic's opening, Mindell was crucial for a variety of tasks.
+She was mostly a social worker and translator speaking English, Yiddish, and Italian, but also contributed to client intake and record-keeping.
+They were able to serve over 450 women within the first few days, and Mindell spread awareness of the clinic's existence to women in the community.

+The clinic caused an immediate sensation in the press, getting national attention, and all three women were arrested and tried for "distributing obscene materials".
 "The police monitored the Clinic from its opening and sent in a female undercover agent to purchase contraceptive supplies.
 On October 26 (1916) an undercover police woman and vice-squad officers raided the clinic, confiscated an assortment of contraceptives from pessaries to condoms, along with 20 'books on young women', and arrested Sanger, Byrne and Mindell.
 After being arraigned, Sanger and Mindell spent the night in the Raymond Street jail, Byrne at the Liberty Avenue station.
 All were released the next morning on $500.00 bail."
+Mindell was convicted on February 2 for selling an indecent book entitled "What Every Girl Should Know" by the Court of Special Sessions.

 All three women were found guilty, but eventually the verdicts were overturned, and their campaign was ultimately successful, leading to major changes in social policy and to the laws governing birth control and sex education around the world.
-The clinic closed but later became the basis for what was to become known as Planned Parenthood.
+The clinic closed but later became the basis for what was to become known as Planned Parenthood, an organization that continues to provide reproductive healthcare and education worldwide.